lf-edge/eve/docs/BUILD.md

 * env vars, specifically:
   * `BUILDARCH` - the architecture in go format for where you are building, e.g. amd64 or arm64
-  * `BUILD_ARCH` - the architecture in uname format for where you are building, e.g. x86_64 or aarch64
+  * `EVE_BUILD_ARCH` - the architecture in uname format for where you are building, e.g. x86_64 or aarch64
   * `TARGETARCH` - the architecture in go format for the platform you are targeting, e.g. amd64 or arm64
-  * `TARGET_ARCH` - the architecture in uname format for the platform you are targeting, e.g. x86_64 or aarch64
+  * `EVE_TARGET_ARCH` - the architecture in uname format for the platform you are targeting, e.g. x86_64 or aarch64
   * `CROSS_COMPILE_ENV` - cross-compiler prefix to use in `CC` with gcc suffix or in `CROSS_COMPILE` env variable
 * compilers in your build architecture that can compile binaries for your target architecture
   * `gcc`/`g++`/`binutils` with cross-compilation support - provided by `lfedge/eve-cross-compilers`